JLeung20/comparetest/README.md

 Compare Variants
-Primarily designed for NGS validation and QC by comparing the number of variant called against a reference callset.
+Primarily designed for NGS validation and QC by comparing the number of variants called against a reference callset.

 Prerequisites
 1. <sample>.vcf.gz & .tbi